How the Bezos Earth Fund is Supporting the Boldest Conservation Idea Ever Proposed

 Participants of a training workshop on Early Warning and Action System in Bajo Quimiriki, Peru.

-Participants of a training workshop on Early Warning and Action System in Bajo Quimiriki, Peru.
+Participants take part in a training workshop on the Early Warning and Action System in Bajo Quimiriki, Peru.
+These initiatives empower Indigenous communities with the tools and knowledge needed to monitor environmental changes, helping them protect their territories.
 [Photo Credit: AIDESEP-PERU / Rights and Resources Institute]

 A Tailored Approach